24 recipes to start a local sample archive¶

 Putting my recipe templates into practice

 The recipes ask all the questions that came up during my learning and research process that formed the foundation for the recipe templates.
 Questions that come up as you learn might be: how do you know when to demould a bioresin?
 How long does it take before it reached its final form and doesn't shrink anymore?
 Where does this recipe even come from?
 What makes a material sustainable?
 If it is sustainable, what other arguments might there be that make a material contested or controversial to use?
+Are there dilemmas to consider?
 Some questions don't have answers yet because they require further research.
 Consider them invitations to continue the exploration.

 Biofabricating alginate string, Loes Bogers, 2020